 Sort of amazed me.
-At the same time, I can understand how frustrating hearing about voice can be.
+At the same time, I understand how frustrating hearing about voice can be.
 It’s like saying a romantic interest has that certain je ne sais quoi.

 In the same way, every writer possesses a unique voice.
 Literary “voice” means we can read an unidentified paragraph by Hemingway and know it is a paragraph by Hemingway.

 Voice allures us into reading stories.
 It provides that elusive “something” that publishers are looking for.
 And why not?
 If I hear of a new Vonnegut or Rowling book, I want to read it, to listen to that writer’s voice between the words.
-The story has an arc and plot, but they exist only to carry the author’s voice.

 – Any human has a voice.
 We all have unique perspectives on life, personal issues we feel strongly about.